Modular Building Maintenance Inspection Checklist & What to Know About Permitting

 Plumbing

-Basic building maintenance for modular structures should involve the following plumbing-related tasks:
+Your building maintenance inspection checklist should involve the following plumbing-related tasks:

 - Check plumbing fixtures for drips and leaks every summer.